geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah, I got my box from Common Events.
 We have two USB GPUs.
 I think that's the most exciting thing.
 Progress is being made on our custom firmware for them.
 We should be able to make it work really well over both USB 3 and USB 4.
 Our plan is to sell a board.
 The company is just going to be the board that's in the Common GPU.
 It's an eGPU for sale for everybody.
 It'll be like 150, 200 bucks or something.

 ##### **Geohot** [[00:00:42](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=42)]
-Broken out FTDI so you can access the chat.
+Broken out FTDI so you can access the UART.
 That's the main thing.
 TinyBox sales won't quit this week.
 I don't know why.
 You gotta get Kimi running on something.
 I don't want Kimi.
 Next is my stuff.
 So I think I finished the JIT asserts.

 ##### **Chenyu** [[00:01:22](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=82)]
 Or maybe I actually finished it last week already, but I don't plan to add more asserts now.
 I think obviously I'm happy with.

 ##### **Chenyu** [[00:01:32](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=92)]
-For my Pi, we discussed this last week.
-I fixed all the self-type stuff in mixing.
+For my PR, we discussed this last week.
+I fixed all the self-type stuff in mixins.

 ##### **Chenyu** [[00:01:40](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=100)]
 And also the boundary between Tensor and UOp is clean up.
 There were like some something that was just using the UOp directly instead of like wrapping in a Tensor first, then do the ALU.